lsst-dm/dmtn-271/index.rst

 This technote focuses on how to store provenance in the butler despite the fact that the core concepts of that provenance (the :class:`PipelineTask` ecosystem) are defined in packages downstream of butler: by ingesting butler datasets whose storage classes have parameters and components that provide enough flexibility to back a powerful and efficient provenance-query system.
 Designing that query system is an important part of the overall butler provenance framework, but is out of scope here.

+A few cases are worth calling attention to:

+- By including all predicted datasets in the provenance files along with their existence status *at the time of execution*, we make it possible to whether a dataset was or was not not available as an input to a downstream task, regardless of whether it was ultimately retained.

+- Full-but-shallow reads of the bipartite graph will make it easy to support finding the set of indirect input datasets of a particular type that contributed to a particular output dataset (e.g. the ``raw`` datasets that went into a ``coadd``).
+  These sorts of questions need to be posed with care for which edges to traverse, however; e.g. *all* ``raw`` datasets in a DR contribute to the global photometric calibration, so naively they all contribute to any coadd dataset anywhere on the sky, at least as far as the full DAG is concerned.

+- A predicted quantum graph can be built for exactly reconstructing any existing dataset, provided we can determine the :attr:`~lsst.daf.butler.CollectionType.RUN` collection it was originally built in.
+  We can find that given the UUID for any dataset we have retained (by querying the butler database), and we can find it via provenance queries on other retained datasets.
+  But we do not have a good way to find the :attr:`~lsst.daf.butler.CollectionType.RUN` collection from the UUID of a non-retained dataset.
+  Given that the only way we expect users to obtain UUIDs of non-retained datasets is by inspecting the provenance of a retained one (either via provenance queries or file metadata), we do not expect this to be a problem.

 Additional Small-File Aggregation and Purging
 ---------------------------------------------